c-harding/atlas/README.md

 The `center` argument is an OS grid reference, or comma-separated list thereof (one per page to be printed).

+At the top of the page there are controls for specifying which map to display.

 ### Terminal usage

 `./atlas`: serve a web server, as detailed above.

 `./atlas TL123456`: display the map in a terminal, using [iTerm](https://www.iterm2.com)’s [image API](https://www.iterm2.com/documentation-images.html).

 The port can be set using the environment variable `ATLAS_PORT`, otherwise it will default to 5000.
-The address to bind to can be given using `ATLAS_ADDRESS`, which defaults to '127.0.0.1' (only localhost can access it).
-To open it up to everyone, set this to '0..0.0'.
+The address to serve to is given by `ATLAS_ADDRESS`, or defaults to `127.0.0.1` (localhost only).
+Use `0.0.0.0` to serve to everyone.

 The configuration file can be specified using the environment variable `ATLAS_RC`, otherwise it will default to `./atlasrc.yaml`.

+If `ATLAS_OFFLINE` is nonempty, no tiles will be fetched, and only the tiles already cached will be served.

 ### HTTP Arguments